Claudpod1/giphyapi/README.md

 5. Under every gif, display its rating (PG,G, so on).
   - The data is provided bt the GIPHY API.
 6. Add a form to your page that takes a value from a user input box and adds it to your topics array.
 Then make a function call that takes each topic in the array and remakes the buttons on the page.
-7. Depliy your assignments to Github pages.
+7. Deploy your assignments to Github pages.